laithrasheed/Master_of_Science_in_Data_Science/Elective Courses/Project Management/Project Management: Foundations and Initiation/Readme.md

 ## Brief Description

-- The goal of this introductory course in a series of three is to provide students the foundational knowledge of how engineering projects are managed and initiated.
-Engineering project managers are responsible for project scope, stakeholder management, effective communication, and team leadership.
-In this course you will develop introductory skills needed to manage traditional engineering projects, along with tools needed to engage stakeholders and build diverse teams.
+- In this course I haved developed introductory skills needed to manage traditional engineering projects, along with tools needed to engage stakeholders and build diverse teams.

 ## Prior knowledge needed:

 ## Learning Outcomes

+- be able to define the role of a project manager and describe different project management methods.
+- be able to produce a project charter and a stakeholder analysis.
+- be able to form a successful project team and determine project resources.

 ## Resources